 Uninsured and underinsured coverage is sold either as a single limit (ex. $300,000 total for both motorcycle operator and passenger) or a split limit (ex. $100,000/$300,000).
 The lower number in the split limit is the maximum amount per person.
 If you don’t have a passenger riding on the back of your motorcycle, the amount you’re interested in is the lower amount.

-The insurance company and the maximum amount of underinsured insurance coverage they sell in New York to cover YOU the motorcycle operator are as follows:
+List of insurance companies with the maximum amount of underinsured insurance coverage they sell in New York to cover YOU, the motorcycle operator, is as follows:

 - Progressive – $300,000